 A VRET may need a baseline to determine what amounts to further development.
-Further development could be interpreted as additional to the status quo.
-The renewable energy policy status quo in Oregon includes the utilities' RPS percentage requirements by 2015, 2020, and 2015, and the utilities' existing voluntary unbundled REC-based residential and small commercial voluntary renewable energy portfolio options.
-The Commission could define a baseline using these two categories of renewable resources that are currently required and offered by utilities in Oregon to demonstrate additionality to the status quo.
-In addition, a baseline using the RPS could include the definitional elements of the RPS, such as the meaning of a "bundled" or "unbundled" REC for purposes of a VRET.
+Staff interpreted further development to mean additional development greater than the amount of development expected in the status quo.
+The renewable energy policy status quo in Oregon includes the utilities' RPS percentage requirements by 2015, 2020, and 2025, renewable QF development, and the utilities' existing voluntary unbundled REC based residential and small commercial voluntary renewable energy portfolio options.
+The Commission could define a baseline using these categories of renewable resources that are currently required and offered by utilities in Oregon to demonstrate additionality to the status quo.
+This baseline and associated additionality could also be described as a specific threshold amount of renewable development above the status quo needed to be significant.
+Furthermore, a baseline using the RPS could include the definitional elements of the RPS, such as the meaning of a "bundled" or "unbundled" REC for purposes of a VRET.
+Creating consistency of terms between renewable energy policies in Oregon would be a helpful first step in determining what is significant and how much further development amounts to "further development of significant renewable energy resources."
 On the other hand, choosing a less restrictive baseline, with greater flexibility in products available under a VRET, could encourage more customers to sign up because products under a VRET could be tailored and specifically responsive to their green claim goals and needs.